Keyword Strategy 101: The Importance of Keyword Research

 Keyword Research Allows Your Content Marketing Strategy to be Successful

 Bottom line: Google has their searcher’s best interest in mind and they’ll do whatever they can to deliver the most relevant results.
-But Google play’s fair.
+But Google plays fair.
 They’ve given us all the tools we need to create the right content and deliver it at the right time and right place.
 It’s up to us to use them.

-If I've helped you understand the value in keyword research, you may be curious as to how to actually do keyword research.
+If I've helped you understand the value of keyword research, you may be curious as to how to actually do keyword research.
 And once you’ve done that research, how do you implement it in your content strategy?
 Subscribe to the Stratagon blog to be notified of the next blog in this series.

-In the meantime, be sure to check out our CoreMedical Group case study to learn how we used keyword research to build a content strategy that resulted in increased site traffic, increased session duration, and decreased bounce rates.
+In the meantime, be sure to check out our CoreMedical Group case study to learn how we used keyword research to build a content strategy that resulted in increased site traffic, increased session duration and decreased bounce rates.